E-IckArt/template-laravel-11-docker/README.md

 A reusable template based on laravel 11 - Docker ready

 It's includes a PostgreSQL database and a PGAdmin 4 GUI.
-It can be used as a back-end API or with Laravel blade template or any other tool you need.
+It ready to be used as a back-end API, but making some changes, you can use it with Laravel blade template or any other tool if you want.

 A devContainer is already installed.